Agentic AI-Driven UAV Network Deployment: An LLM-Enhanced Exact Potential Game Approach: LLM-based EPG for Function and Weight Generating

 As shown in Fig. \ref{fig:rag_framework}, the generation of weight coefficients employs a human-machine collaborative interaction method.
-First, the network manager inputs scenario parameters, including communication area range, number of UAV nodes and 3D coordinates, GU equipment distribution, communication radius, average communication interference power level, etc., and defines the optimization objectives.
+First, the network builder inputs scenario parameters, including communication area range, number of UAV nodes and coordinates, GU equipment distribution, communication radius, average communication interference power level, etc., and defines the optimization objectives.
 Subsequently, the LLM generates initial utility functions and their weight coefficients based on the self-built knowledge base.
-Next, the LLM confirms with the network manager whether the generated utility functions meet actual requirements.
+Next, the LLM confirms with the network builder whether the generated utility functions meet actual requirements.
+If the network builder deems that the weight coefficients need adjustment, the LLM regenerates corrected weight coefficients by combining knowledge base information with feedback opinions.
+This process iterates until the network builder stops the interaction.
+After the interaction is completed, the determined weight coefficients and corresponding scenario parameters are stored in the knowledge base as new samples for reference in subsequent scenarios.
+Once the utility functions and their weight coefficients are generated, the UAVs execute the L3-EPG and AG-EPG two-stage optimization algorithms, finally outputting UAVN deployment optimization decisions that meet performance requirements.